ngtrthinh169TPC/testing-method/README.md

-# testing-method
-Homework for Software Testing 2022
+# Homework for Software Testing 2022

 This program is meant to test a "sum" function, which calculate the sum of 2 input integer number.
 2 methods chosen to be used on this homework is "Boundary Value Analysis" & "Equivalent Partitioning Testing".